Lead Community Intervention Worker GRYD Southwest 2

 - LAVITA (Los Angeles Violence Intervention Training Academy) certification

-- 5 years' experience working with At-risk families/individuals or gang population
+- Minimum of 5 years of experience working with at-risk families/individuals or gang population

 - Proven ability to interact positively with diverse groups of client population with varying education and economic backgrounds particularly gang affiliated individuals